tangosox/bin-launcher/README.md

 ## 🔧 Features

 - Adds an icon to your top panel
-- Shows a dropdown list of scripts in `~/bin/launch/`
+- Shows a dropdown list of scripts in `~/bin/launch/` (I recommend using symlinks in that folder)
 - Clicking an entry launches the script in a detached terminal (`kitty --detach`)
 - Displays a placeholder if the folder is empty